“Simple changes to your home environment can significantly reduce the risk of injury to your pet over Christmas.”

 If you have a puppy or kitten in your home, you will need to put your Christmas tree out of harm’s way.
 If your pet is small enough you might be able fence your tree off with a pet playpen.

-Another option is to consider using a smaller tree that you can display high up on a table out of your pet’s reach.
+Another option is to use a smaller tree that you can display high up on a table, out of your pet’s reach.
 Or put your tree in a room where your pet will not be allowed unsupervised.

 Your puppy or dog will especially be attracted to any ball-shaped object hanging on your tree, and tinsel and electrical cords pose a particular risk to cats and kittens.